DINESH-RAJ-T/dinesh-raj---parking-system/README.md

 a download option which clicked downloads a .png format of the modal this is done using html2canvas.

-The main feature and motive of my project is to avoid violence between customer and security.
+The main features and motive of my project is to provide fair price for parking & avoid violence between customer and security.
 Because customer pays the bill for 2hr but they park the vehicle for 1.30hr so they are paying extra fees for not using the parking.
-My project will help the customer to save their money and avoid violence between security and customer.
+My parking management system will help the customer to save their money, and friendly bond between security(management) and customer.

 Thank you...